pulumi/foundational-training/module-16-advance-cicd/exercises/README.md

 ## Module 16 - Advanced CI/CD - **Exercise 2**

-### 🎯 Goal - Exercise 2

-Add compliance checks to the CI/CD pipeline using [Pulumi CrossGuard](https://www.pulumi.com/crossguard/).

-### 🎬 Steps - Exercise 2

-By adding a default policy pack, your workflow will automatically ensure your stack is not violating any cloud infrastructure best practices.
+**🎯 Goal**: By adding a default policy pack, your workflow will automatically ensure your stack is not violating any cloud infrastructure best practices.
+You'll add compliance checks to the CI/CD pipeline using [Pulumi CrossGuard](https://www.pulumi.com/crossguard/).

+**🎬 Steps**:

 1. Add the CIS compliance framework, `aws-cis-compliance-policies-typescript`, under the `policypack/` subfolder.
-2. Add dependencies

-    ```bash
-    cd policypack
-    npm install @pulumi/policy @pulumi/compliance-policy-manager @pulumi/aws-compliance-policies
-    pulumi up
-    cd ../
-    ```

-3. Test locally, `pulumi up  --policy-pack policypack`
+2. Test locally, `pulumi up  --policy-pack policypack`
-4. Add the CIS compliance framework to the pipeline.
+3. Add the CIS compliance framework to the pipeline.
-5. Commit the changes by creating a feature branch and PR.
+4. Commit the changes by creating a feature branch and PR.

 ---

 ## Module 16 - Advanced CI/CD - **Exercise 3**

-### 🎯 Goal - Exercise 3

-Identify when a drift has occurred in their infrastructure via an Actions cronjob.
+**🎯 Goal**: Identify when a drift has occurred in their infrastructure via an Actions cronjob.

-### 🎬 Steps - Exercise 3
+**🎬 Steps**:

 1. Trigger the drift detection manually:
  a.
 In the console, add a tag to one of your Pulumi-defined AWS resources.